-The CARB Board highlighted the need to continue work on reducing impacts from railyards, with consideration of any additional mechanisms that may be needed to ensure anticipated exposure reductions are achieved.
-SCAQMD is currently working on Proposed Rule 2306 - Indirect Source Rule for New Intermodal Facilities, to help reduce emissions from intermodal railyard emission sources.
-In 2022, CARB Enforcement completed a railyard audit (resolution link, page 5).
+The CARB Board highlighted the need to continue to work on reducing impacts from railyards, with consideration of any additional mechanisms that may be needed to ensure anticipated exposure reductions are achieved.
+SCAQMD is working on Proposed Rule 2306 - Indirect Source Rule for New Intermodal Facilities, to help reduce emissions from intermodal railyard emission sources.
+In 2022, CARB Enforcement completed a railyard audit that inspected 633 pieces of equipment and issued 38 citations2 (resolution link, page 5).